Diego-lvan/price-tracker/README.md

 ## Intro <a name="intro"></a>

-With this app you can track prices of multiple products (currently only work with Amazon products). <br/>
+With this app you can track prices of multiple products (currently only works with Amazon products).
+It has the option of visualize the price over time.
-It also has the option of visualize the price over the time.
+You will receive an email when the price of a product you have added changes.

 ## Requirements <a name="requirements"></a>